minhtriet/frozenlake/README.md

 ## Motivation
 The motivation of this is two fold:

-1. Suttons’s bible In RL, there are two cases, one that states and action space can be effectively stored on a table.
+1. According to Suttons’s book, there are two classes of RL, one that states and action space can be effectively stored on a table.
 Another case is that the states

-While reality is the latter case, I find the former case good for education purpose.
+While the latter case generates more hype, I find the former case good for education purpose.
 Not the magical blackbox of Neural Network, mostly non bullshit number.

-2. After having my take of some data company and Internet blogs, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it is  more beneficial to readers to either imp[lement a paper (and do debugging techniques like gradient check before tuning hyperparameters) or
+2. After having my take of some data company and Internet blogs, I realize what is done anyway is throwing in data and a generic neural network (NN), I feel like it is  more beneficial to readers to either implement a paper (and do debugging techniques like gradient check before tuning hyperparameters) or
 2. Do some classical tabular RL method

+## Prerequiste
+Know about basic concept of state, … in RL, I summarise them at the appendix

+## Technical details
 The premise of RL is around Markov decision process,

 We use BFS with Bellman equation for value update

 Index matters, make your own convention.
-If you says dimension of an rectangle is iwdth*height, and your index follows the convevntion of x axe before y axe, there is going to be a problem, instead of writing
+Assume your dimension of an rectangle is `width * height`, and your index follows the convevntion of x axe before y axe

 ```
 for i in range(width):
     for j in range(height):
-        states
+        states[i][j] =
 ```

 Edge case matters

-Experiments with different starting point, to see if policy changes

 Why the over specific title.

-Prerequiste: Know about basic concept of state, … in RL, I summarise them at the appendix

 Common trap to falls to